mrblue32/suckless/README.md

     1805: //m->gappx = gappx > m->gappx = gappx

-recompile and see if you window has no borders when "n = 1", and has borders when "n > 1"!
+recompile and see if your window has no borders when "n = 1", and has borders when "n > 1"!

 patches i've added: